 By Adam Adkins

-About the Author: Adam Adkins is a freelance writer and editor, web developer and social media specialist located in Dayton, OH.
-You can read his sports writing at www.AdkinsonSports.com or follow him on Twitter @RealAdamAdkins.
+About the Author: Adam Adkins is a freelance writer and editor in the Dayton, OH, region.
+You can read more from him at www.AdkinsonSports.com.